orbitalchicken/Roadmap/New.md

 	announcements: change stated res to 1024, add hint about ALT key. installing HP Linux Printing Service HPLIP.
 It wants a library item libtool, which is already installed (I did sudo apt-get install libtool to verify).
 The HPLIP site is http://hplipopensource.com/hplip-web/index.html Thank you for looking into this.
 HPLIP worked with LM17.3.
-	pix: Doesn't seem to generate thumbnails until view is scrolled
-	pix: translations really poor (tested in dutch)
-	xed: in gedit, and in pluma, you can select text and move it by dragging it with the mouse.
-That doesn't work in xed. boot is noticeably slower for some people (is something hanging on some specs?)
+	pix: Doesn't seem to generate thumbnails until view is scrolled [Fixed in git] xed: in gedit, and in pluma, you can select text and move it by dragging it with the mouse.
+That doesn't work in xed. boot is noticeably slower for some people (is something hanging on some specs?) does mdm need a respawn workaround? review lightdm changes in respect to systemd adoption (/dev/tty0, etc..)
 	hardware:
 		Ethernet:
 			Ethernet - no connection - Realtek Semiconductor Co., Ltd. RTL8111/8168/8411 PCI Express Gigabit Ethernet Controller (rev 0c)